cloudmesh-community/book/chapters/in/windows-subsystem-for-linux.md

-# Windows Subsystem for Linux :o:
+# Windows Subsystem for Linux :o2:

 ![No](images/no.png)
 ![Construction](images/construction.png)